-- 1. Utilize current development methods to design advanced multimedia systems. - 2.
-Utilize the phases of the project development life-cycle to assist in the design and completion of multimedia project - 3.
-Conduct a user-needs assessment for the development of multimedia systems. - 4.
-Design and implement accessibility-compliant user interfaces. - 5.
-Design interactive application technologies for the World Wide Web. - 6.
-Complete significant projects terminating in deliverable software products with technical documentation.
+- Utilize current development methods to design advanced multimedia systems. - Utilize the phases of the project development life-cycle to assist in the design and completion of multimedia project applications. - Conduct a user-needs assessment for the development of multimedia systems. - 4.
+Design and implement accessibility-compliant user interfaces. - Design interactive application technologies for the World Wide Web. - Complete significant projects terminating in deliverable software products with technical documentation.

-Object-Oriented Programming Business Division
+Object-Oriented Programming